- Turnaround bright eyes....Bonnie Taylor's lookin' mighty fine in her NASA approved eclipse glasses.

 Now I can sit at home because we're at 99.8 percent totality, yeah?

-A total eclipse is totally different than a partial eclipse," says Blackburn, "It's literally night and day."
-Oddly, for a Brit, Blackburn didn't mean the intended pun.
+A total eclipse is totally different than a partial eclipse," says Blackmore, "It's literally night and day."
+Oddly, for a Brit, Blackmore didn't mean the intended pun.
 He goes on to recount his very first eclipse experience in England in the '90s.
 "It was really weird....
 And in true British style, it clouded over.
 But even so, I was standing on the edge, overlooking the ocean and I witnessed the intense shadow moving towards me, and in a blink of an eye it went from daylight to darkness.
 It went really pitch black.
 Quite spooky actually, since one minute it's summer...then it's night, and then it's back again."

 So he implores Oregonians to see it—ALL of it.
 "As much as a part of me doesn't want everyone flocking to the path of totality, we are so close to it, you have to give the extra effort and really go see the full thing.
 It's like nothing else.